FrancisKertDawalNaz/personal_website/README.md

-Personal Website
+🌐 Personal Website
-Overview
+📖 Overview

-This is the personal website of Francis Kert Dawal.
-It serves as an online portfolio showcasing projects, skills, and contact information.
-The website is designed to be modern, responsive, and user-friendly.
+This is the personal portfolio website of Francis Kert Dawal, created to showcase projects, skills, and contact information.
+The site is built with a modern, responsive, and user-friendly design that works seamlessly across devices.

-Features
+✨ Features

-Portfolio Section – Showcases personal projects with descriptions and links.
+Portfolio Section – Highlights personal projects with descriptions and direct links.

-About Section – Information about skills, experience, and background.
+About Section – Shares details about skills, experience, and background.

-Contact Form – Allows visitors to send messages directly.
+Contact Form – Enables visitors to send messages directly.

-Responsive Design – Works on desktop, tablet, and mobile devices.
+Responsive Layout – Optimized for desktop, tablet, and mobile.

-Interactive Elements – Smooth scrolling, hover effects, and animations.
+Interactive UI – Includes smooth scrolling, hover effects, and subtle animations.

-Technologies Used
+🛠️ Technologies Used

 HTML5